GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

 \subsection{Comparison with the literature}

 We show mass outflow rate and kinetic power against bolometric luminosity in Fig. \ref{fig:outflow_prop1}, and outflow maximum velocity $v_{\rm max}$ against bolometric luminosity in Fig. \ref{fig:outflow_prop2}.
-We report the $\Mdot$ vs. $\Lbol$, $\Edot$ vs. $\Lbol$ and the inverted $\Lbol$ vs. $\Vmax$ scaling relations of \citet{fiore2017}, that were built using the shown literature compilation homogenized in gas density, outflow radius and outflow geometry.
-We also show the more recent scaling relations of \citet{musiimenta2023}, which only considered AGN beyond the local Universe ($z>0.5$).
-The latter relations were obtained for outflows of eROSITA AGN and literature measurements homogenized in all parameters but the outflow velocity.
-Moreover, as mentioned in Sect. \ref{sec:of_lit}, \citet{musiimenta2023} assume the effective radius of the host galaxies as outflow extent for their eROSITA AGN.
-The main difference between \citet{musiimenta2023} and \citet{fiore2017} relations is a steeper $v_{\rm max}$ vs. $\Lbol$ relation of the former compared to that of the latter.
-We include the $\Mdot$ vs. $\Lbol$ relation derived by \citet{bischetti2019b}, which predicts a flattening in the growth of the mass outflow rate in very bright sources ($\log(\Lbol/\Lumcgs)>47$).
+We report the $\Mdot$ versus $\Lbol$, $\Edot$ versus $\Lbol$ and the inverted $\Lbol$ versus $\Vmax$ scaling relations of \citet{fiore2017}, that were built using the shown literature compilation homogenized in gas density, outflow radius and outflow geometry.
+We also show the more recent scaling relations of \citet{musiimenta2023}, which only considered AGNi beyond the local Universe ($z>0.5$).
+The latter relations were obtained for outflows of eROSITA AGNi and literature measurements homogenized in all parameters but the outflow velocity.
+Moreover, as mentioned in Sect. \ref{sec:of_lit}, \citet{musiimenta2023} assume the effective radius of the host galaxies as outflow extent for their eROSITA AGNi.
+The main difference between \citet{musiimenta2023} and \citet{fiore2017} relations is a steeper $v_{\rm max}$ versus $\Lbol$ relation of the former compared to that of the latter.
+We include the $\Mdot$ versus $\Lbol$ relation derived by \citet{bischetti2019b}, which predicts a flattening in the growth of the mass outflow rate in very bright sources ($\log(\Lbol/\Lumcgs)>47$).
 All the shown scaling relations were scaled in gas density as done for the single measurements.